top of page

 We were a group of level headed young men and women who had their priorities in order and knew exactly where we were going.
 Just ask Linda McKinley and Carol Mosley.

-The field trip combined an adventure with a learning experience and was both fun and educational.
 The Class of '65 and '66 took a trip to Savannah to tour a museum, the Dixie Crystal Plant and Union Camp.

 Everyone arrives at the Union Camp Paper Mill in Savannah for a tour of one of the largest makers of paper and paper bags in the country.
 Their bags used to be found at every grocery store.